chaosloth/twilio-aivr/README.md

 # AI(IVR)

 A multi-modal AI bot that generates images based on spoken or written input.
 This is a Twilio serverless project that exposes functions to generate images and wait for a processing callback.
 Using the example Studio flow you can call in to a Twilio number and ask for the image to be generated, an MMS will be sent to you with the result.
-The same cab be done by starting the conversation via SMS.
+The same can be done by starting the conversation via SMS.

 ![Crab holding a light saber](src/assets/crab.png)